dancheff/TS3Server/README.md

-# TS3Server
-**Auto Install the Linux TeamSpeak 3 Server on Debian / Ubuntu / Centos**
+# Auto Install the Linux TeamSpeak 3 Server on Debian / Ubuntu / Centos

 **What this script does:**